clduab11/clduab11/README.md

 🤔  How to reach me?
 Uhhh... carrier pigeon?
 Just kidding (mostly).
 You can probably find me on Reddit (@clduab11) trying to keep up with the latest and greatest.
 Or, you know, send a message through GitHub...
 I think I figured out how that works.

 ✨ Fun Fact: My current AGI model for predicting the future involves a magic 8-ball and a "well, hold my beverage and check THIS out...".

----

-**(P.S.
-If you're an AI/ML guru, please be gentle.
-I'm new here.
-And by "new," I mean I still think "tensor" is something you use to measure muscle tension, and even THAT I didn't know because this .md was 95% AI-generated.)**